 This Thai green curry includes vegetables such as carrots, bell pepper, zucchini and broccoli, along with chicken thighs, all stewed in a deliciously creamy green curry coconut milk sauce.
 There’s plenty of room for adaptation here.

-30-Minute Thai Red Curry with Fish made super quick and easy in your skillet!
-Serve it up with spaghetti squash, zucchini noodles, cauliflower rice or regular rice for an epic meal.
+30-Minute Thai Red Curry with Fish made quick and easy in your skillet!
+Serve it with choice of vegetable noodles, rice, or vegetable rice.